TechBrenda/sickfits-backend/README.md

 3. Go into /src/schema.graphql (which is the public facing API).
 Add mutations and queries here that will be used by React.
 4. Create resolvers in either /src/resolvers/Mutation.js or /src/resolvers/Query.js to define the resolver logic for the API calls in schema.graphql.

+# ToDo
+1. Add image and largeImage editing to schema.graphql, Query.js, and Mutation.js.